When is the Mooncake Festival Celebrated?

 Alternate Version of the Legend

 In an alternate version of the legend, after Hou Yi defeated the nine suns, he was declared king by the people.
 However, soon after his rule began, he became a tyrannical ruler.
 To live as an immortal, he asked for an elixir of immortality from Xi Wang Mu.
 To save the people from the eternal rule of the vain Yi, Chang'E stole the elixir and drank it herself, following which she flew up to the moon and became the moon goddess.
 Overcome by spite, Hou Yi died soon after.
-As an offering to Chang'E for her sacrifice, the people started praising her and displayed cakes and fruits in their gardens and yards.
+As an offering to Chang'E for her sacrifice, the people praised her and displayed cakes and fruits in their gardens and yards.
 Since then, the Mid-Autumn Festival began to be celebrated.

 Chinatown Celebrations